AMERICAN WEDDINGS BLOG

 Published Monday, Nov.
 19th, 2018

 Unfortunately, it’s a bit more complicated than that.
-After just a bit of research, couples realize how difficult it is to find information on getting married in certain places outside of the United States - let alone the legalities regarding their marriage license and making sure their union is recognized after the fact.
+After just a bit of research, couples realize how difficult it is to find information on getting married in another country outside of the United States - let alone the legalities regarding their marriage license and making sure their union is recognized after the fact.

-First and foremost: Our ordinations are recognized primarily in the United States.
-It may be possible for you to legally officiate marriage in another country, but the minister authorization process may be difficult (if not outright impossible).
+First and foremost: As an ordained minister with AMM, your ordination is recognized primarily in the United States.
+It may be possible for you to legally officiate marriage in another country, but the minister registration/ authorization process may be difficult (if not outright impossible).
 Not all countries provide equal rights to all churches and ministers, and the process to acquire officiant status can be complex and time consuming.

-If you're looking for additional guidance on how you can perform a legally binding ceremony in another country, you'll need to contact their local marriage authorities directly.
-If there's a language barrier, be sure to ask for the requirements in writing, and/or ask to speak to someone who speaks English.
+You'll need to contact your destination country's local marriage authorities directly for additional guidance on local minister requirements and how to perform a legally binding ceremony there.
+If there's a language barrier, be sure to ask for the requirements in writing, and/or ask to speak to someone who speaks English (or another preferred language).

 Ultimately, you need to comply with that country's marriage laws.
 Be prepared: some countries may have strict requirements (training, licensing, resident status, etc.) that you simply cannot meet as an AMM Minister.